 Hockey is for Everyone

-The Capital City Crew is in its fourth full season as part of the NHL Hockey is for Everyone program.
+The Capital City Crew is in its fifth full season as part of the NHL Hockey is for Everyone program.
 Thanks to grants from the Kids ‘N Community Foundation, the NHLPA Goals and Dreams Foundation, the NHL Foundation, PNC Bank, Progress Energy, AMD, private sponsors, and equipment donations from the Community and Eric Staal, the Crew provides the full hockey experience at no cost to participants.

 Canes Playroom at Rex Hospital